 When a college student is struggling academically, parents will often find out after progress reports, midterms, or worse, when final semester grades show a “D” or “F.” It’s important for students to know they can ask for help or advice from the school, their advisor, or you as soon as they begin to struggle academically, because once midterms come and grades are poor, it’s often difficult to turn things around and too late to withdraw.

 “Throughout the college journey, there will be times when students experience some sort of failure, which may not always be academic, and that never feels good,” explained Hall.
 “However, it is our hope that students glean insight from these types of difficult moments, and seize it as an opportunity for learning and building grit and resiliency so desperately needed in our world today.”

 If Needed, Help Them Get Help

-If there comes a point when one failure seems to be snowballing into others, parents can provide the subtle or sizable nudge that the student needs to take a step forward in maximizing available academic support offered by most colleges and professors.
+If there comes a point when one failure seems to be snowballing into others, families can provide the subtle or sizable nudge that the student needs to take a step forward in maximizing available academic support offered by most colleges and professors.

-Parents can encourage a struggling student to meet with a faculty member during office hours to receive support and possibly identify supplemental instruction options that may be available.
+Parents and guardians can encourage a struggling student to meet with a faculty member during office hours to receive support and possibly identify supplemental instruction options that may be available.
 A student might meet with an academic success coach to develop a plan that includes academic goals and strategic ways to manage time, energy, and demands.
 Students needing specific academic help may be referred to the Writing Center, the Math Center or the Learning Enrichment Center for added support and tutoring.